SAN DIEGO — For the second night in a row, a highly touted Phillies prospect belted his first big-league home run.

 The sloppiness began early as work-in-progress leftfielder Rhys Hoskins, in just his sixth big-league game at the position, misplayed a catchable ball that would have ended the first inning into an RBI double.
 Starting pitcher Mark Leiter Jr. walked the next batter then surrendered a two-run double as the Padres put three quick ones on the board.

-Leiter was tagged for four more runs in the fifth inning, but all were earned after errors by third baseman Maikel Franco and catcher Jorge Alfaro.
+Leiter was tagged for four more runs in the fifth inning, but all were unearned after errors by third baseman Maikel Franco and catcher Jorge Alfaro.

 Leiter allowed seven hits, including two homers, three walks (all of them scored) and hit a batter in five innings of work.
 Still, he may have given up just one run had he gotten some defensive support.